Original: oil on canvas, 279 x 191.5 cm, wxh

 The group portrait of the five men was intended for the Staalhof in Staalstraat, Amsterdam.
 There, the Staalmeesters checked the quality and colour of the sheets on offer.
 It was an unpaid honorary function.
 The staalmeesters depicted in the painting Staalmeesters by Rembrandt van Rijn performed their task from Good Friday 1661 to Good Friday 1662.

-Read more about the life and work of Rembrandt van Rijn on his painter’s page.
+Read more about the life and work of Rembrandt van Rijn on his painting page.

-The painting is part of the collection of the Rijksmuseum in Amsterdam.
+The painting belongs to the collection of the Rijksmuseum in Amsterdam.

 THE STEEL MASTERS: A MASTERPIECE BY REMBRANDT VAN RIJN ON YOUR WALL?

 Would you like to have this beautiful masterpiece on your wall?
 Choose your favorite artwork in the size you want.